stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Berserker Cry<br>**Rage Point Cost:** 2 Points
-If you unleash a [Berserker’s Cry]() as you enter a rage or during a rage, the bonus granted increases to +2 and lasts an additional number of rounds equal to your Constitution bonus (if any).
+If you unleash a [Berserker’s Cry](https://github.com/stormchaserroleplaying/stormchaserRPG/blob/main/Talents/Combat/index.md#berserkers-cry) as you enter a rage or during a rage, the bonus granted increases to +2 and lasts an additional number of rounds equal to your Charisma bonus (minimum 1).

 ## Reaping